sheepman39/Freenove_RFID_Starter_Kit_for_Raspberry_Pi/readme.md

 ## Freenove RFID Starter Kit for Raspberry Pi

+### NOTE: this repository is just for storing code between multiple devices.
+Most of this work is **not** mine, nor do I claim it to be.

 > A kit for learning Raspberry Pi with C, Python and Java code.

 ### Download